Opting for a car rental service in Albania has always been my go-to choice when I am home.

 Clear seas, white sand, and beautiful olive groves await you as you travel down the coast.
 It’s idyllic and one of the best places to head in summer if you want a chilled-out, authentic break, especially with all the delightful and unique hotels dotting the Albanian Riviera.

 Lapped by the warm waters of the Ionian Sea, Saranda is famous for its huge bay, in the shape of a horseshoe, and its long, sweeping promenade.
-Not far from the center of town, you will find the ruins of a synagogue dating back to the 5th century and a Christian basilica.
+Not far from the center of town, you will find the ancient ruins of a synagogue dating back to the 5th century and a Christian basilica.

 Exploring this way gives you the freedom to see what you want to see, for as long as you want to see it, whenever you want to go.
 You don’t have to adhere to tour times and can stay as long as you want!
 Of course, you’ll need to consider what to know when renting a car to ensure you get the best deals.